About six years ago, I needed someone to proof my book before self-publishing.

 In business, a copywriter or editor will help you tighten up your content and make sure it appeals to your target market.
 They might include proofreading as well, depending on the project.

 Once you’re sure your content is the right message, written in an effective way, it’s best to make sure all your grammar and usage is on point.

 At a newspaper, this job is done by a copy editor or proofreader.

 In business, this is done by a proofreader (though, as above, it might be included in a copy editing package).
-I don’t take projects that only include proofreading, but I have some wonderful proofers I work with who I’d be glad to refer you to.

 Did you find this information helpful?
 Awesome!
 It originally appeared in my newsletter.
 Get more super helpful tips and help for your small business (with bonus cute animal photos) delivered to your inbox once a month.
 No spam, just the good stuff.